SathyaBhat/sathyabh.at/content/weekly-notes/2025/01-2024/index.md

 Jason Cammisa from [Hagerty](https://youtu.be/YffShJxkUyU?si=lhTqux27ZOHaEQV8) has a fabulous video covering a drag race comparison of many cars.
 What caught my eye was the visuals and the cinematography of the entire video - incredibly well done that hooks you into the content even more.

 {{< youtube YffShJxkUyU  >}}

+I also found out about Soapbox Racing - a soapbox car is a motorless vehicle which is raced on a downhill road either against the clock or against another competitor.
+YouTube randomly recommended some videos from Redbull Soapbox Race and I spent a ridiculous amount of time watching them.
+Enjoy the mayhem.
+Special shoutout to the commentator who elevates the watching experience with his fabulous commentary!

+{{< youtube xmOMpMRY3mg >}}

 ### Subscribe to my posts